hantsy/micronaut-sandbox/docs/gs/jakarta-data.md

 }
 ```

-Micronaut Data Jdbc allows you to define entities with Jakarta Persistence API.
+Micronaut Data Jdbc allows you to define entities with the Jakarta Persistence API.
 If you prefer to use Jakarta Persistence annotations, add the `jakarta.persistence-api` dependency to your project.

 You can find the [complete example project](https://github.com/hantsy/micronaut-sandbox/tree/master/jakarta-data) updated for JDBC.